"CNC" stands for "Computer Numerically Controlled," and CNC Fabrication means "using computers to control machines to make stuff."

 The Maker Hubs CNC machines include 3D printers, a Laser Cutter, and a Vinyl Cutter.
 Each machine is best suited for different types of fabrication.
 Take a look at the pages for individual machines to learn more.

-Note: Access to CNC Fabrication machines is restricted to those who have passed the Orientation Sessions for those machines.
 Please see our Workshops and Events page for the dates and times of our Orientation and Introductory Sessions.